sayanmndl21/sentimentanalysis/Readme.md

 (Try to generate confusion matrix and ROC curves along with accuracy scores and examples) (try to maintain the same vocab, embedding size and min/max length)

-4. Prepare outline for document.
+4. Prepare outline for document - Sayan